taw00/howto/howto-setup-a-local-yum-dnf-repository.md

 # HowTo: Setup a Local YUM/DNF RPM Repository

-_Note: This document is a work in progress and simply scratch notes for the moment._
+_Note: This document is mere scratch notes at the moment.
+I.e. a work in progress._

 1. Create a directory for the repository: Example, ~/repo